 The Department for Work and Pensions has now confirmed that members of the Armed Forces/Crown servants are exempt from the basic condition of being in Great Britain to claim Universal Credit.

-However, if the partner of the member of the Armed Forces is not working, they must still satisfy their work-related requirements and meet their Universal Credit claimant commitment whilst they are abroad.
+However, for joint claimants, if the partner of the member of the Armed Forces is not working, they must still satisfy their work-related requirements and meet their Universal Credit claimant commitment whilst they are abroad.

-If you have not been unable to start a claim because you are overseas, contact email@example.comBack to top
+If you have any issues claiming Universal Credit overseas, please contact email@example.comBack to top

 Previous residence rules exempted Service spouses and adult children returning from overseas to claiming Jobseekers allowance for three-month residence requirement.